Level 3 Vocational Courses

 At Queen Mary’s College, we offer a wide range of vocational qualifications in areas such as business, health and social care, IT, performing arts, sports, and more.
 Our vocational courses, which include well-recognised qualifications such as BTECs, provide an engaging alternative to A Levels, focusing on coursework, hands-on projects, and continuous assessment and fewer exams.
 These courses are perfect for students who prefer an applied learning approach and are looking to develop industry-specific skills.

-Why Choose Vocational Courses at QMC?
+Why Choose Level 3 Vocational Courses at QMC?

 • Diverse Options: Explore courses in business, health and social care, IT, sport, performing arts, media, and more.